Introduction

 Development Tracking

-“I’ll document three specific improvements for each player.”
+“I will document three specific improvements for each player.”

 Not vague “got better” statements.